Medically reviewed by Drugs.com. Last updated on Apr 11, 2022.

 - For most people with gout, dietary restrictions do not seem to help much, but you should avoid any foods that seem to trigger gout attacks.

 To treat an attack of gouty arthritis, your doctor usually will begin by prescribing a nonsteroidal anti-inflammatory drug (NSAID), such as indomethacin (Indocin), ibuprofen (Advil, Motrin and others) or naproxen (Aleve, Anaprox, Naprosyn and others).
 Aspirin should be avoided because it can raise the level of uric acid in your blood (although low dose aspirin for prevention of heart disease or stroke has little effect on gout).

 If you cannot tolerate an NSAID, or if these drugs don't work for you, your doctor may suggest a corticosteroid.
-Corticosteroids can be given orally or injected directly into the affected joint.
-Another option is an injection of a compound called adrenocorticotrophic hormone, which directs your adrenal gland to make more cortisone.
+Corticosteroids are most commonly given orally or injected directly into the affected joint.

-A drug called colchicine sometimes is used, but it often causes unpleasant side effects (such as nausea, vomiting, cramps, diarrhea) before it helps the arthritis.
+A drug called colchicine may be used, but it often causes unpleasant side effects (such as nausea, vomiting, cramps, and diarrhea) before it helps the arthritis.

 To reduce uric acid in the body and prevent attacks of gout, your doctor may prescribe allopurinol (Aloprim, Zyloprim) or febuxostat (Uloric) to make your body produce less uric acid.
 Another option to lower uric acid is to take a medication (such as Probenecid) that makes your kidneys excrete more uric than usual.
 Other medications to lower uric acid, including lesinurad (Zurampic) and pegloticase (Krystexxa), are prescribed less often because of cost and because allopurinol works so well for most people with gout.
-If attacks are rare and respond well to treatment, this may not be necessary.
-It is usually recommended when:
+If attacks are rare and respond well to treatment, these treatments may not be necessary.